douglasgreen/outlines/computing/web_development/apache_web_server.md

 Redirects all requests from `olddomain.com` to `newdomain.com` with the same path and query string.

 In practice, URL rewriting and redirection in Apache offer immense control over how web traffic is handled, enhancing both user experience and website maintainability.
-However, it\'s essential to test rewrite rules thoroughly, as incorrect configurations can lead to unexpected behavior or even make a website inaccessible.
+However, it's essential to test rewrite rules thoroughly, as incorrect configurations can lead to unexpected behavior or even make a website inaccessible.

 ## Advanced Configuration Techniques